Adelaide High School: Exchanges

 Since 1913, Adelaide High has taken part in a sporting exchange with Mac.Robertson Girls' High School and since 1910, Melbourne High School.
 This is the longest-running sporting exchange in the state.
-Both Exchanges compete for the Prefects' Cup.
-The exchanges are held in early Term 3 and each year the venue swaps.
-There are competitions in many sports such as: Australian rules football, soccer, tennis, rowing, basketball, netball, softball, chess, debating, theatre sports, volleyball, cross country /athletics, badminton, table tennis and hockey.
+Both exchanges compete for the Prefects' Cup.
+The exchanges are held in early Term 3 (July-August) and each year the venue swaps.
+There are competitions in sports such as: Australian rules football, soccer, tennis, rowing, basketball, netball, softball, chess, debating, theatre sports, volleyball, cross country/athletics, badminton, table tennis and hockey.
 Sports previously played against Melbourne included lacrosse, baseball and field hockey.

 Adelaide High School is a member of the Sports Association for Adelaide Schools (SAAS).